komal-ti/komal/README.md

 # komal
-this is my fsecond git repository
+this is my fsecond git repository tiwari